AdventHealth: Hospitals

-AdventHealth Orlando is the second largest hospital in Florida and the largest in Central Florida.
-AdventHealth Orlando is the third largest hospital in the United States in 2023.
+AdventHealth Orlando is Florida's second largest hospital, and the largest in Central Florida, it also was the third largest hospital in the United States in 2023.
+Their second largest Florida hospital is AdventHealth Tampa, it is also the fifth largest hospital in the Tampa Bay area.

-The second largest hospital owned by AdventHealth in Florida is AdventHealth Tampa, it is the fifth largest hospital in the Tampa Bay area.
+AdventHealth Daytona Beach is their third largest hospital in Florida, it is also the second largest hospital in the Deltona-Daytona Beach-Ormond Beach metropolitan area.

-AdventHealth Porter is the largest hospital owned by AdventHealth in Central Colorado and the ninth largest hospital in the state.
+AdventHealth Porter is the largest hospital owned by AdventHealth in Colorado and the state's ninth largest.
 AdventHealth Shawnee Mission is the largest hospital owned by AdventHealth in Kansas.
+AdventHealth Redmond is the largest hospital owned by AdventHealth in Georgia.

 Other facilities

 In 1992, AdventHealth University was founded as Florida Hospital College of Health Sciences at Florida Hospital Orlando.
-Its original campus is in Orlando, a second campus in Denver and a third in Tampa.
+Its original campus is in Orlando, with a second campus in Denver and a third in Tampa.

-In early November 2025, AdventHealth Medical Group opened a clinic in St. Johns County, Florida, making it the first medical facility owned by AdventHealth in the county.
+In November 2025, AdventHealth Medical Group opened a clinic in St. Johns County, Florida, the county's first medical facility owned by AdventHealth.